 Our travel research tells us that 4% of leisure travelers visiting Grand Rapids are African American.
 That’s half of the U.S. norm of 8% and less than one quarter [AL3] of the percentage of Grand Rapids residents who are African American.

-So, over the past two years, Experience Grand Rapids has created priorities and plans that will help us drive change.
+So, beginning in 2017, Experience Grand Rapids has created priorities and plans that will help us drive change.
 Our aim is to continue to grow our reach, particularly among African Americans, provide better diverse representation in our group sales and leisure marketing assets, attract more diverse meeting and convention groups and foster deeper connections with the community that we proudly represent.

 In the words and wisdom of Martin Luther King, Jr., “You don't have to see the whole staircase, just take the first step.”
 And that’s what Experience Grand Rapids has done and remains committed to doing.